Is Marketing Mix Modeling Still Relevant?

 Marketing Mix Modeling has been around for decades, and it is one of the more common methods of marketing measurement.
 But because it has been around for quite some time, some marketers may question whether this method is still relevant today.
 Which begs the question… should brands still be using Marketing Mix Modeling?

-Marketing Mix Modeling (MMM) Explained
+Why Marketing Mix Modeling (MMM) is Still Valuable

 Desktop screen with OptiMine UI screen